Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • Create an empty capstone/ directory.

-• Decide in advance what will count as a blocker: weak evidence_ref, priority conflict, violation of manual_review_floor, budget overrun, or readiness below threshold.
+• Decide in advance what will count as a blocker: a weak evidence_ref, a priority conflict, a violation of manual_review_floor, a budget overrun, or readiness below the threshold.

 Steps

-1. Fill in capstone/genealogy.md: one recovered requirement, at least two sources, confidence level, and open question.
+1. Fill in capstone/genealogy.md: one recovered requirement, at least two sources, a confidence level, and an open question.

-2. Create capstone/poisoned-spec.md: introduce exactly one defect — a priority conflict, cycle, or hidden boundary escape.
+2. Create capstone/poisoned-spec.md: introduce exactly one defect — a priority conflict, a cycle, or a hidden boundary violation.

-1. Create capstone/fixed-spec.md: fix the defect with an exception rule, schema, or explicit negative requirement.
+3. Create capstone/fixed-spec.md: fix the defect with an exception rule, a schema, or an explicit negative requirement.

-• For high_memory_usage — commands from the "Minimum Educational Scenario" section of Part 11: one positive readiness, one blocking stateful, one allowed and one forbidden dry-run.
-Commands with readiness_block_stateful.json and delete_namespace are expected to return exit code 1 — this is not a broken example, but sources of blockers for capstone/validation.md.
+• For high_memory_usage — the commands from the "Minimal teaching scenario" section of part 11: one positive readiness, one blocking stateful, one allowed and one forbidden dry-run.
+The commands with readiness_block_stateful.json and delete_namespace are expected to return code 1 — this is not a broken example, but a source of blockers for capstone/validation.md.

-• For autoscale_200pct — three scripts from the "Minimum Educational Scenario" section of Part 8: run_duel.py, check_invariants.py, write_judgment.py.
+• For autoscale_200pct — the three scripts from the "Minimal teaching scenario" section of part 8: run_duel.py, check_invariants.py, write_judgment.py.

-Full commands are not duplicated here, so the exam does not turn into copy-paste.
+The commands are not fully duplicated here, so that the capstone does not turn into copy-paste.
 If you have both chapters open, follow their steps in the same order.

-1. Transfer the result to capstone/validation.md: command, expected fact, actual result, and admission blocker.
-For real-api, a positive readiness run shows the admissible path, readiness_block_stateful.json gives a stateful blocker, and delete_namespace shows the boundary of pre-agreed actions.
-If the command was from another runnable directory, explain which principle is transferred to the main case.
+1. Transfer the result to capstone/validation.md: the command, the expected fact, the actual result, and the admission blocker.
+For real-api the positive readiness run shows the admissible path, readiness_block_stateful.json gives a stateful blocker, and delete_namespace shows the boundary of pre-agreed actions.
+If the command came from another runnable directory, explain which principle carries over into the main case.

-2. Fill in capstone/judgment.md: verdict APPROVE, DENY, or DEFERRED, reason, evidence_ref, next step. judgment.md is a record of a decision on a specific dispute; a recurring class of conflict is additionally recorded in capstone/precedents.md with five fields (case_id / verdict / evidence_ref / applies_to / next_check), see Part 8.
+2. Fill in capstone/judgment.md: a verdict of APPROVE, DENY, or DEFERRED, a reason, an evidence_ref, and the next step. judgment.md is a decision record on a specific dispute; a recurring class of conflict is additionally recorded in capstone/precedents.md with five fields (case_id / verdict / evidence_ref / applies_to / next_check), see part 8.

-3. Add capstone/budget-note.md: what happens if local-coder fails, which limit protects frontier-reviewer, when emergency mode triggers.
+3. Add capstone/budget-note.md: what happens if local-coder fails, what limit frontier-reviewer guards, when the emergency mode triggers.

 4. Add capstone/goodhart-note.md: which target metric may start lying and which guard metric constrains it.

-1. Fill in capstone/readiness.md: final score, blocking conditions, why 23/25 with evidence is better than 25/25 without it.
+5. Fill in capstone/readiness.md: the final score, blocking conditions, why 23/25 with evidence is better than 25/25 without it.

-2. Complete the diagnostic checklist from Part 12 and record three risks in capstone/antipattern-audit.md.
+6. Walk through the diagnostic checklist from part 12 and record three risks in capstone/antipattern-audit.md.

-3. Finish capstone/README.md: one paragraph of context, list of commands, final status, and list of fixes before production.
+7. Finish capstone/README.md: one paragraph of context, a list of commands, a final status, and a list of fixes before production.

-After Step 12, re-read capstone/README.md as a new reviewer.
-It should show not all details, but the verification route: where the requirement came from, what was broken, which command was run, what verdict was obtained, and what blocks production admission.
+After step 12, reread capstone/README.md as a fresh reviewer.
+It should show not all the details, but the verification route: where the requirement came from, what was broken, which command was run, what verdict came out, and what blocks production admission.

 A minimal capstone/README.md for the first pass fits in five lines: